-My colour choices are a bit hit and miss with the colour blind thing, so I often edit after a time out (can be several years).
+My colour choices are a bit hit and miss, so I often edit after a time out (can be several years).

-I chart the various mixes (ie names of the component colours, swatches are pointless) on a side-sketch to help me identify them later.
-Before I start editing I keep the work in my living space for a few days and compile a list of what’s needed to finish.
-Which helps me avoi, but not eliminate, over-editing – mud is never far away when you can’t see what’s already there.
+I chart the various mixes (ie names of the components in each mix, swatches don’t work) on a side-sketch to help identify them later.
+Before editing, I keep the work propped up under the TV for a few days and list what’s needed to finish.
+Which also helps avoid a tendency for over-editing.

-The side-sketches also help me with colour choices in later works but, so far, I haven’t repeated the general scheme of any previous work – I prefer new work to be a box of chocolates.
-Much more fun.
+The side-sketches are references for colour choices in later works but, so far, I haven’t repeated the general scheme of any previous work – I prefer new work to be new thinking, much more fun.